In examining its history of race relations, John Brown University seeks to promote continued growth of diversity among its faculty and students.

 The response of Brown Sr. to the KKK is recorded in “Christ Over All: A History of John Brown University,” published this year.
 Following the incident, Brown preached a series of messages condemning the movement, saying, “They make a show of religious belief and religious ceremony, but when you look for the ‘Redemption that in Christ Jesus’ … you look in vain.”

-While minority students began attending JBU in 1971, there were still no African-American students, so the Student Senate created a Minority Concerns subcommittee, “with the goals of integrating blacks … through aggressive recruitment of minority students,” Ostrander said.
+While nonwhite students began attending JBU in 1929, there were still no African-American students in the early 1970’s, so the Student Senate created a Minority Concerns subcommittee, “with the goals of integrating blacks … through aggressive recruitment of minority students,” Ostrander said.

 An editorial written by Glen Adams in the Threefold Advocate’s Sept.
 17, 1971 edition examined the motivations of the university’s recruitment.
 “Too often we may be guilty of supporting integration at this school simply because it is the ‘right’ thing to do.
 If this is our motive, then we will be doing little besides displaying another sort of racism, only in more subtle form,” Adams said.
 “If we fall into the trap of keeping a ‘token Black’ around to include in all the publicity shots and to point out to visitors like some animal in a cage then nothing is achieved besides patting ourselves on the back for our ‘progressivism.’”

 Adams supported the committee in facing the challenges of tuition costs and the lack of diversity in Siloam Springs.
 “The road to success is heavily barricaded.
 These are not impassable, but it will take time and most importantly, study and planning to overcome them,” Adams said.
 “The Advocate hopes the newly-founded Minority Concerns Committee will be a useful tool for reaching this goal.”